Heavy snow forces cancellation of men's downhill at Wengen

-WENGEN, Switzerland (AP) — The World Cup men’s downhill on the classic Lauberhorn course was cancelled Saturday due to heavy snowfall and fog.
+WENGEN, Switzerland (AP) — The World Cup men’s downhill on the classic Lauberhorn course was canceled Saturday due to heavy snowfall and fog.

 Organizers said racing in Switzerland’s signature ski event was not possible — for the first time since 2004 — despite earlier deciding to start lower down the hill.